Battle of Dresden: 27 August

 After being reinforced overnight with Victor's II Corps, Marmont's VI Corps and the Guard Cavalry, Napoleon attacked the following morning on 27 August in a steady rain, destroyed the coalition left flank, and won an impressive tactical victory.
-The flooded Weisseritz cut off a large portion the left wing of the Coalition army, commanded by Johann von Klenau and Ignaz Gyulai, from the Coalition's main body in the center.
+The flooded Weisseritz, impassable at the battle site, cut off a large portion the left wing of the Coalition army, commanded by Johann von Klenau and Ignaz Gyulai (or Gyulay), from the Coalition's main body in the center.
 Marshal Joachim Murat took advantage of this isolation and inflicted heavy losses on the Austrians.
-A French participant observed, "Murat.... cut off from the Austrian army Klenau's corps, hurling himself upon it at the head of the carabineers and cuirassiers. ....
+A French participant observed, "Murat... cut off from the Austrian army Klenau's corps, hurling himself upon it at the head of the carabineers and cuirassiers. ...
 Nearly all his [Klenau's] battalions were compelled to lay down their arms, and two other divisions of infantry shared their fate."
 Of Klenau's force, Lieutenant Field Marshal Joseph, Baron von Mesko de Felsö-Kubiny's division of five infantry regiments was surrounded and captured by Murat's cavalry, which amounted to approximately 13,000 men, and 15 colours.
 Mesko was wounded, and retired the following year.
 Gyulai's divisions also suffered serious losses when they were attacked by Murat's cavalry supported by Victor's II Corps during a rainstorm.
 With damp flints and powder, their muskets would not fire and many battalions became an easy prey to the French cuirassiers and dragoons.